tu-delft-library/il-master-thesis-guide/book/5d-open-science.md

 In Citizen Science is a great way non-experts actively contribute to scientific research.
 A famous example of citizen science is <a href="https://zoo4.galaxyzoo.org/" target=_blank>Galaxy Zoo</a>, where since 2007 over 100.000 of volunteers have helped classify millions of galaxies.
 The success of the project spawned a platform, <a href="https://www.zooniverse.org/" target=_blank>Zooniverse</a>, where other citizen science projects now have a home.
 ```
 ````
-Examples of Open Science adapted from <a href="https://www.edx.org/learn/research/delft-university-of-technology-open-science-sharing-your-research-with-the-world" target=_blank>Open Science: Sharing Your Research with the World is licensed CC-BY-SA-NC</a>
+Examples of Open Science adapted from <a href="https://www.edx.org/learn/research/delft-university-of-technology-open-science-sharing-your-research-with-the-world" target=_blank>Open Science: Sharing Your Research with the World is licensed CC-BY-NC-SA 4.0</a>

 Adhering to Open Science practices can be helpful, especially if you are aiming for a career as a researcher, or if you want to enable others to reuse your work.
 Some advantages include: